Appointee

 Jointly

-Appointing multiple representatives to act jointly means that they must all make decisions together.
-Appointing them to act jointly and severally means that they can make decisions together or alone.
-In everyday English you may hear the term 'jointly and individually' used instead of jointly and severally.
+If they're appointed to act jointly, it means they all need to make decisions together.
+On the other hand, if they're appointed to act jointly and severally, they have the flexibility to make decisions either together or on their own.
+In everyday language, you might hear "jointly and individually" instead of "jointly and severally.

 Jointly and severally